byoseph3/temp_repo_cs3210/README.md

 autograder logs all submissions both in Gradescope and remotely, so any submission may be audited.

+## Hand Grading
+A portion of the lab will be hand graded.
+This is separate from the autograder results.
+For this lab, handgrading will include but is not limited to:
+	- Ensuring mutal exclusion in newly created kernel data structures (remember, xv6 can be run on multiple CPUs, so acesses to shared data structures must be treated as critical sections)
+	- Checking for attempts to attempts to subvert the autograder
+	- Detecting violations of student honor code

 ## Collaboration Policy

 You may choose to work with a partner.
 When sharing code with your partner, use a private git repository.
 Instructions for doing this are in the TA slides uploaded to Canvas -> Files or [here][private-fork].
 You will select your partner when submitting to Gradescope.
 Working alone is also allowed.